Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Monitoring/slack-integration-with-openshift-alerts.md

-# Slack Alert Integration with Helm Chart
+# Slack Alert Integration with OpenShift Alerts

 This user guide describes how to set up a Slack integration for OpenShift alerts and it also provides a design overview of the process.
 Follow the steps below to set up a Slack app and how to configure your tenant order to start receiving alerts to your desired Slack channel.